-The best headset for racing will no doubt capture the essence of what it's like to race in real life through fully immersive audio and sound quality.
-However, finding the right one for you can be a little tricky at times, especially considering the wide variety of options to choose from.
+The best headset for racing can capture the essence of what it's like to race in real life through fully immersive audio and sound quality.
+However, finding the right one for you can be a little tricky, especially with the wide variety of options to choose from.

-Fortunately, we've done some of the research for you to compile a list of the best gaming headsets around based on price, reviews, and any features that make these top headsets stand out from the crowd.
+Fortunately, we've compiled a list of the best gaming headsets for racing around based on price, reviews, and any features that make these devices stand out from the crowd.

 Best headsets for racing